Altinn/altinn-studio-docs/content/altinn-studio/reference/subform/_index.en.md

     ```
     {{< panel info >}}
     Subforms can have their own summary page and be a part of the main forms summary.
-    To add a subform into the main forms summary, use the subform id from the main forms layout, og the type "component".
+    To add a subform into the main forms summary, use the subform id from the main forms layout, and the type "component".
     {{< /panel >}}
     {{<children />}}